Stoozy/CS313-HW1/README.md

 # CS313-HW1

-Hello and welcome to HW1 for this class.
+Hello and welcome to HW1 for CS 313.

 If you have done a problem, please open a PR.

 Steps to open a Pull Request:
 - Fork this repo (button on the top right)
 - You should get your own version of this repo
-- Write some code
+- Write some code and update your repository
 - Come back to this repo and go to the pull requests tab
 - Open a pull request comparing your main branch to this ones